Search

 Professional Bio

 Cheryl Glenn is Distinguished Professor of English and Women's Studies (Emerita), former Director of the Program in Writing and Rhetoric, and co-founder of Penn State's Center for Democratic Deliberation.
 She has earned numerous research, scholarship, teaching, and mentoring awards and has delivered lectures and workshops across North America, Europe, Asia, the Middle East, and Africa.
 In 2015, she received an honorary doctorate from Orebro University in Sweden for her rhetorical scholarship and influence.
 In 2019, she received the Conference on College Composition and Communication (CCCC) Exemplar Award.
+And in 2024, she was elected as a Rhetoric Society of American (RSA) Fellow.

 Professor Glenn's scholarly work focuses on histories of women's rhetorics and writing practices, feminist theories and practices, inclusionary rhetorical practices and theories, and contexts and processes for the teaching of writing.
 Her many scholarly publications include Rhetoric Retold: Regendering the Tradition from Antiquity Through the Renaissance; Unspoken: A Rhetoric of Silence; Rhetorical Feminism and This Thing Called Hope; Silence and Listening as Rhetorical Arts; Rhetorical Education in America; The St. Martin's Guide to Teaching Writing; The Writer's Harbrace Handbook; Making Sense: A Real-World Rhetorical Reader; The Harbrace Guide for College Writers; Harbrace Essentials; Landmark Essays on Rhetoric and Feminism, and numerous articles, chapters, and essays.
 She and Stephen Browne co-edit "Rhetoric and Democratic Deliberation," a Pennsylvania State University Press series.
 With Shirley Wilson Logan, she co-edits the Southern Illinois University Press series, "Studies in Rhetorics and Feminisms."